Lee Barnard

-Lee James Barnard (born 18 July 1984) is a retired English footballer who played as a striker.
+Lee James Barnard (born 18 July 1984) is an English former professional footballer who played as a striker.

 Early life

 Born in Romford, London Borough of Havering in 1984, he attended Billericay's Mayflower County High School.

-Playing career
+Career

 Barnard played for Leyton Orient, Northampton Town, Exeter City, and Stevenage Borough (where he scored his first career goal against Shrewsbury Town), all on loan from Tottenham Hotspur.

 Tottenham Hotspur

 Thanks to his prodigious goal scoring rate at reserve level, he was expected to make his first team debut in the 2005–06 season.
 He was due to make his debut in the match against Charlton Athletic on 5 February 2006.
 Tottenham were leading 3–0 until a Charlton goal in the 69th minute meant Martin Jol did not want to bring on another striker so Barnard had to wait.
-Following the match he suffered a foot sprain which kept him out of action for 5 weeks, only returning for the reserve match against Leicester City on 18 March.
+Following the match he suffered a foot sprain which kept him out of action for five weeks, only returning for the reserve match against Leicester City on 18 March.

 On 17 April, he finally got to make his Premier League debut in the 2–1 defeat to Manchester United at White Hart Lane, coming on after 77 minutes as a substitute.
 He also came on the following week against Bolton Wanderers.

 Barnard was one of ten Spurs squad members to be struck down by a virus on the evening of 6 May before their crucial final game of the season against West Ham United.
-Unable to postpone, they went on to lose and therefore slipped to 5th.
+Unable to postpone, they went on to lose and therefore slipped to fifth.
 This allowed rivals Arsenal to take the fourth Champions League place for that season.

 On 30 August 2007, Barnard was loaned out to League One team Crewe Alexandra for five months, after a delay due to an injury in training.
 Barnard made a scoring début in the Railwaymen's 2–0 home win over Huddersfield Town on 8 September 2007.
 However, he damaged ankle ligaments in late October and returned to Spurs for two months for treatment.